MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Devices.CorporateManagement/New-MgUserManagedDeviceAssignmentFilterEvaluationStatusDetail.md

 To create the parameters described below, construct a hash table containing the appropriate properties.
 For information on hash tables, run Get-Help about_Hash_Tables.

-BODYPARAMETER `<IMicrosoftGraphAssignmentFilterEvaluationStatusDetails>`: A class containing information about the payloads on which filter has been applied.
+`BODYPARAMETER <IMicrosoftGraphAssignmentFilterEvaluationStatusDetails>`: A class containing information about the payloads on which filter has been applied.
   - `[(Any) <Object>]`: This indicates any property can be added to this object.
-  - `[Id <String>]`: The unique idenfier for an entity.
+  - `[Id <String>]`: The unique identifier for an entity.
 Read-only.
   - `[PayloadId <String>]`: PayloadId on which filter has been applied.

-INPUTOBJECT `<IDevicesCorporateManagementIdentity>`: Identity Parameter
+`INPUTOBJECT <IDevicesCorporateManagementIdentity>`: Identity Parameter
   - `[AndroidManagedAppProtectionId <String>]`: The unique identifier of androidManagedAppProtection
   - `[AppLogCollectionRequestId <String>]`: The unique identifier of appLogCollectionRequest
   - `[AssignmentFilterEvaluationStatusDetailsId <String>]`: The unique identifier of assignmentFilterEvaluationStatusDetails